kpander/punyblog/README.md

   - render markdown into html
   - use templates for common page structures
-  - copy static assets to a dist folder
+  - copy static assets to a dist folder (and maintain their timestamps)

 The rendered destination folder is a self-contained static website.